The Specialists and Therapies that Treat IRDs

 People with IRD will typically work with what is called a multidisciplinary team—a group of healthcare providers who have different specialties and focus on the different aspects of treatment.

-Inherited retinal diseases (IRDs) are a group of conditions that affect the health of a person’s eyes—and more specifically, the health of the retina, a layer of light-sensitive cells located at the back of the eye.
+Inherited retinal diseases (IRDs) are a group of conditions that affect the health of a person’s eyes.
+More specifically, they affect the health of the retina, a layer of light-sensitive cells located at the back of the eye.
 Examples of IRDs include retinitis pigmentosa, choroideremia, and Leber congenital amaurosis.
 As the word “inherited” implies, these diseases are caused by a person’s genetics.

-Different IRDs cause different patterns of symptoms, some are more common than others, and the average age of onset varies from one IRD to the next.
-These conditions are often progressive, meaning they get worse with time.
+Different IRDs cause different patterns of symptoms, and some IRDs are more common than others.
+The average age of onset varies from one IRD to the next.
+They are often progressive, meaning they get worse with time.
 While the severity of symptoms will vary from person to person, IRDs can cause severe vision loss and can lead to blindness.

 Healthcare providers who treat IRDs

-People with IRD will typically work with what is called a multidisciplinary team—a group of healthcare providers who have different specialties and focus on the different aspects of treatment.
-This team may include:
+Someone with an IRD will typically work with a multidisciplinary team, a group of healthcare providers (HCPs) with different specialties who focus on different aspects of treatment.
+This team may include the following:

-• Ophthalmologist.
-This is a medical doctor who specializes in disorders that affect the eyes and vision.
-They have the licensing and training to practice medicine and perform surgery, and some specialize in specific conditions.
+• Ophthalmologist: This is a medical doctor who specializes in disorders that affect the eyes and vision.
+They have the licensing and training to practice medicine and perform surgery, and some focus on specific conditions.

-• IRD specialist.
-Working with a provider who has experience and knowledge of IRDs is essential—especially because IRDs are relatively rare conditions and there is still a lack of awareness compared to more common disorders.
-Providers who specialize in IRD diagnosis and treatment may include a retina specialist, a neuro ophthalmologist, or a pediatric ophthalmologist.
+• IRD specialist: Working with an HCP with IRD experience is essential since IRDs are relatively rare conditions and there is a lack of awareness compared to more common disorders.
+Providers who specialize in IRD diagnosis and treatment may include a retina specialist, a neuro-ophthalmologist, or a pediatric ophthalmologist.

-• Low-vision specialist.
-This may also be referred to as low vision rehabilitation.
-This aspect of care helps people who have experienced vision loss find ways to adapt to that vision loss and maximize how they use their remaining vision.
+• Low-vision specialist: This HCP focuses on low vision rehabilitation, which helps people with vision loss find ways to adapt and maximize how they use their remaining vision.

-• Genetic counselor.
-Genetic testing is key to identifying and diagnosing IRDs.
-A genetic counselor is a healthcare provider with specialized training in genetics and genetic testing.
+• Genetic counselor: Genetic testing is key to identifying and diagnosing IRDs.
+A genetic counselor is an HCP with specialized training in genetics and genetic testing.

-This may include a medical social worker, a professional who helps patients and families navigate the practical, emotional, and financial aspects of living with a health condition.
+Additional HCPs will help people manage life with IRD.
+One example is a medical social worker, who assists patients and families with the practical, emotional, and financial aspects of having a health condition.

 Depending on a person’s age, they may also work with education specialists, who can help students meet their academic goals while living with an IRD.